• Messages

 Troubleshoot MCP tunnels

-Diagnose connectivity, TLS, IP validation, and OAuth routing issues in an MCP tunnel deployment.
+Diagnose connectivity, TLS, IP validation, and OAuth routing issues in a tunnel stack.

-A tunnel that won't accept traffic can fail at three layers; diagnose them in order: the outbound connection to the tunnel edge, the inner TLS handshake from Anthropic to your proxy, then upstream routing and IP validation.
+A request through the tunnel can fail at one of three layers; diagnose them in order: the outbound connection to the tunnel edge, the inner TLS from Anthropic to your proxy, then routing and IP validation toward the upstream MCP server.

 Quick reference